MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 1. The following fragment implements resolving entities (creating instances of specific entities using their abstract definitions as well as foundation definitions).
-After that, each entity is saved to the directory in corresponding JSON file along with the eponymous folder with empty CSV partition file.
+After that, each entity is saved to the directory in the corresponding JSON file along with the eponymous folder with an empty CSV partition file.

     ```csharp
     // Create the resolved version of everything in the root folder too